CillianM/Runbook/README.md

 This module lets you scan your network and log in to devices you have access to for system information (CPU/RAM usage, etc.)

 ### Prerequisites:
-+ Your own FTP server with anonymous login
++ Your own FTP server with users, Logged in user must have read write access
-+ Your own database with the schema described below
++ Your own database with the schema described in the sql file in /code/runbook.sql
-+ If you're using the deployment module then the use of a console server would allow for quicker bulk updates
++ To make use of the deployment module a console server is required

 ### Libraries Required:
 [xmltodict](https://pypi.python.org/pypi/xmltodict)